mohsinansare/React_Portfolio/README.md

 On command prompt run npm install

+Second step run npm run build.

-Then run npm run start.
-The web application opens for user portfolio.
+Third and last step is to run npm run start.
+The web application opens for the user portfolio.

 ## User Story